 It is your responsibility to prove whether a correction is a change request and therefore, it should be integrated properly.
 Otherwise, it is a defect, and you must make amends.
 Sometimes at your own expense.

-How do you actually validate scope with customers?
+How do you actually validate project scope with customers?

 Just prepare a short demonstration of the deliverable.
 Explain the current project status and progress.
 After that, point out known defects and work-in-progress parts.